zack-young-ideas/contact-form-backend/README.md

 - **DATABASE_CHARSET** - the charset used to connect to the MySQL server
 - **DATABASE_PORT** - specifies a port to use when connecting to the MySQL server
 - **DATABASE_TIMEZONE** - the timezone to use when connecting to MySQL

+## Email Templates

+At least four email template files must exist within the directory specified by the EMAIL_TEMPLATE_DIR environment variable: acknowledgement.txt, acknowledgement.html, admin.txt, and admin.html.
+These templates are populated with information in the POST requests to the /api/contact endpoint.
+The rendered templates are then included in emails sent to the user and the site admin.

+Example template files can be found in the templates directory.
+Notice that variables are delimited using double curly braces, such as `{{ variable_1 }}`.

+The acknowledgement.txt and acknowledgement.html template files must define the following variables:
+- **firstName** - the first name submitted in the POST request to /api/contact

+The admin.txt and admin.html template files must define the following variables:
+- **firstName** - the first name submitted in the POST request to /api/contact
+- **lastName** - the last name submitted in the POST request to /api/contact
+- **email** - the email address submitted in the POST request to /api/contact
+- **message** - the message submitted by the user in the POST request to /api/contact

 ## Installation